k2view-academy/K2View-Academy/articles/06_LU_tables/02_create_an_LU_table.md

 <studio>

-*	Copying an existing LU table from one LU to another.
+*	Copy an existing LU table from one LU to another.
 In this option if there is a Table Population it is also copied.
-*	Using the **Save As** option.
+*	Use the **Save As** option.
 Note that this option does not copy the Table Population.

 </studio>